c0r0n3r/cryptolyzer/README.rst

 do that CLI provides three output formats.
 The first one for human analysis where the cryptographic algorithm names and the values of key sizes and other security-related settings are colorized according to their security strength using the well-known `traffic light rating system <https://en.wikipedia.org/wiki/Traffic_light_rating_system>`__.
-The other two output formats (`Markdown <https://en.wikipedia.org/wiki/Markdown>`__, `JSON <https://en.wikipedia.org/wiki/JSON>`__) are machine-readable, however the Markdown format even human-readable and even suitable for generating documentation in different formats (e.g. DOCX, PDF, ...).
+The other two output formats (:ref:`Output Formats / Markdown`, :ref:`Output Formats / JSON`) are machine-readable, however the Markdown format even human-readable and even suitable for generating documentation in different formats (e.g. DOCX, PDF, ...).

 .. only:: html